Hexagonal bifrustum

 The hexagonal bifrustum or truncated hexagonal bipyramid is the fourth in an infinite series of bifrustum polyhedra.
 It has 12 trapezoid and 2 hexagonal faces.

 This polyhedron can be constructed by taking a hexagonal dipyramid and truncating the polar axis vertices, making it into two end-to-end frustums.

 Several types of crystal take this shape.

 It has also been used in the design of 14-sided dice, which may be used to generate randomly chosen playing cards.
-It also has application in novelty promotional calendars: one month can appear on each of the trapezoids, and an advertising or other message on each of the hexagons.